Axle Whitehead: Cleo Bachelor of the Year

 On 22 April 2009, Whitehead was announced Cleo Bachelor of the Year, beating competition from sportsmen, actors and other personalities.
 Sarah Oakes, Cleo Editor-in-chief denied the claims that Whitehead won as a direct result of a self-marketing ploy; "[He] is that perfect combination of good looks, charm, charisma and the kind of guy you'd be really happy to take home and introduce to your mum."

+Personal life

+Whitehead is from Warrnambool.
+He became engaged to his partner Liezl Carstens in 2020.

 Discography

 Whitehead competed in the third round on the first season of Australian Idol in 2003.
 His debut extended play, The Axle Whitehead Band, was released as a collaboration in 2003 with jazz fusion band, the Axle Whitehead Band (feat.
 Steve Sedergreen, piano & keys).
 The release failed to rank on national charts.
 Whitehead released his debut studio album, Losing Sleep, in 2008 on Roadshow Music.
 The album peaked at number 68 on the Australian Top 100 Albums Chart.
 The lead single "I Don't Do Surprises" debuted at number eight on the Australian Top 100 Singles Chart and received gold certification by the Australian Recording Industry Association.
 The album's subsequent singles "Anywhere" and "Satellite" did not make the top 50.